DaeLeonFlucas/post-install-config/README.md

 <h2>Configure Teams</h2>
 <p>
-Teams allow you to pull Agents from different Departments and organize them to handle a specific issue or user via a Help Topic or Ticket Filter.
+With Teams, you can assemble Agents from different Departments to collaboratively manage a specific issue or user request through a Help Topic or Ticket Filter.
-To configure Teams, head back to the Admin panel then go to Agents -> Teams, and click on 'Add New Team'.
-Create a new team called 'Level II Support', and add your current user account to the Team.
+To set up Teams, return to the Admin Panel, navigate to Agents -> Teams, and select Add New Team.
+Name the new team ‘Level II Support’ and include your current user account in the Team.
 </p>
 <p>
 <img src="https://imgur.com/bWC5aor.png" height="70%" width="70%" alt="osTicket"/>